 1. Visham Agni

 Visham Agni is linked to the Vata dosha, which represents movement and change.
-This type of digestion is the most unpredictable and is caused by too much air (ether) in the body.
+This type of digestion is the most unpredictable and is caused by excess Vata (air and ether elements) in the body.
 Those with Visham Agni experience variable digestion and irregular metabolism, with common symptoms like gas, bloating, fatigue, and constipation.

 2. Tikshna Agni

 Tikshna Agni is like a raging bonfire.
-Associated with the Pitta dosha, which embodies heat and transformation, it is the result of too much fire or water in the body.
+Associated with the Pitta dosha, which embodies heat and transformation, it is the result of excess Pitta (fire element) or water in the body.
 This causes intense and fast digestion.
 If you have Tikshna Agni, you might feel an insatiable hunger and eat more often.
 Heartburn and diarrhea are also common.

 3. Manda Agni

 The stable Kapha dosha influences Manda Agni.
-As a result, Manda digestion is slow and heavy.
+As a result, digestion is slow and heavy.
 Those with Manda Agni feel sluggish and tired after eating, as the body is slow to digest and extract energy from food.
 Along with poor appetite and digestion, this type of Agni can cause coughing, congestion, fatigue, and nausea.
+This condition is also more common with aging, when digestive fire naturally weakens.

 4. Sama Agni

 Sama Agni is the ideal state of digestion.
-It is like a perfectly burning fire that's neither too hot nor too weak.
+It is like a perfectly burning fire that's neither too hot nor too weak; a balanced digestive state where food is processed efficiently without discomfort, supporting stable energy and overall physiological balance.
 Sama Agni is the goal in Ayurveda, a sign of balanced doshas and healthy digestion.
-You feel hungry when it's time to eat, you digest your food well without discomfort, and you maintain good energy levels throughout the day — the body's systems work in perfect harmony.
+You feel hungry when it's time to eat, you digest your food well without discomfort, and you maintain good energy levels throughout the day.
+The body's systems work in perfect harmony.
+You can also explore specific practices like yoga for balance to support overall harmony in the body.

 How to Balance Your Digestive Fire

-By aligning our eating habits and lifestyle with Ayurveda principles and holistic nutrition, we can fan the flames of our digestive fire and enhance our overall health.
+By aligning our eating habits and lifestyle with Ayurveda principles and holistic nutrition, we can fan the flames of our digestive fire and support more efficient digestion, better nutrient absorption, and sustained energy levels.
 Here are a few simple ways you can stimulate and balance Agni naturally.

 Ayurveda encourages us to consume our meals during daylight hours when the sun is shining.
 This aligns with our body's natural digestive rhythm, as our digestive fire is strongest during the daytime.
 Eating when the sun is up ensures that our bodies can efficiently break down and absorb the nutrients from our food.